-In the 1880s; a coffee plant disease, known as coffee rust, wiped out huge amounts of the Arabica coffee plants in Java and across Indonesia.
+In the 1880s; a coffee plant disease, known as coffee leaf rust, wiped out huge amounts of the Arabica coffee plants (also known as Arabian coffee) in Java and across Indonesia.

-Because tougher varieties of coffee, such as Liberica and Robusta, were able to survive coffee rust they largely took the place of Arabica beans across Java and Indonesia.
+Because tougher types of coffee, such as Liberica and Robusta, were able to survive coffee rust they largely took the place of Arabica beans across Java and Indonesia.

 Liberica and Robusta are considered to be lesser quality coffee beans than Arabica.
 They are hardier plants, easier to grow, but don’t taste as good as Arabica.

-Since this shift toward Liberica and Robusta in the late 1800s, the number of Javanese coffee farms growing Arabica beans have been very few.
+Since this shift toward Liberica and Robusta in the late 19th century, the number of Javanese coffee farms growing Arabica beans has been very few.
 So if you were served a mug of Java coffee today, hopefully, it would be Arabica beans, but it might not be.

 Mocha Java Coffee

-Mocha Java is a blend of coffee beans which tries to recreate the first, original, cup of coffee sold in Europe in the early 1700s.
+Mocha Java is a blend of coffee beans that tries to recreate the first, original, cup of coffee sold in Europe in the early 1700s.
 It has nothing to do with chocolate.

-Today Mocha Java coffee are trying to recreate this ancient blend.
+Today Mocha Java coffee is trying to recreate this ancient blend.
 Although the beans a likely not from Java or Mocha in particular.
 They will certainly be grown nearby though.